 What coaching is?

-Coaching is a method that helps you to tap into your inner resources, in order for you to better understand your current situation and your options moving forward.
+Coaching is a method that helps you to tap into your inner resources, for you to better understand your current situation and your options moving forward.
 ICF (International Coaching Federation) defines coaching as "partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential".
-Coaching is an empowering experience, which promotes self-awareness and positive change to build resilience and create a fulfilling life for yourself.
+Coaching is an empowering experience, which promotes self-awareness and positive change to build resilience and create a fulfilling life.

 Coaching is not an advisory service and your coach will not tell you what you should do.
 A coach will ask you open questions in a completely confidential setting and give you the tools to identify your options and make your own decisions.